ltmorro/ltmorro.github.io/_projects/2018-9-30-data-science-jobs.markdown

 </figure>

 ## Results ##
-The top programming language was Python with % of jobs including Python.
+The top programming language was Python with nearly three quarters of jobs including Python.

-The top analysis tool was SAS with % of jobs including SAS.
+The top analysis tool was SAS with 18.92% of jobs including SAS.

-The top distributed computing framework was Apache Spark with % of jobs including Spark.
+The top distributed computing framework was Apache Spark with 22.8% of jobs including Spark.

-The top database language was SQL with % of jobs including SQL.
+The top database language was SQL with 51.61% of jobs including SQL.

-The top Python library was Tensorflow with % of jobs including Tensorflow.
+The top Python library was Tensorflow with 8.71% of jobs including Tensorflow.

 [github]: https://github.com/ltmorro/job_analytics